Zero-Shot Multi-Animal Tracking in the Wild: Dataset statistics

 \section{Dataset statistics}

-\autoref{tab:dataset_statistics} summarizes the main characteristics of the datasets used in our experiments.
+The main characteristics of the datasets used in our experiments are summarized in \autoref{tab:dataset_statistics}.
 These datasets cover a wide variety of species, environments, and tracking challenges, from sparse scenes with few individuals to dense, dynamic groups.
 The statistics illustrate differences in scale, sequence length, and tracking complexity, providing essential context for interpreting our results.